malangsiddharth/Playwright_SwagLabs/README.md

-npm test — run testRunner (recommended) npm run cucumber — direct cucumber run (if defined) npm run bddgen — if bddgen is used in this repo Troubleshooting
+npm test — run testRunner (recommended) npm run cucumber — direct cucumber run (if defined) npm run bddgen — if bddgen is used in this repo

-MODULE_NOT_FOUND: verify require paths and file/folder casing (PowerShell Get-ChildItem).
-Unexpected token export / ES module errors: convert ES exports to CommonJS (module.exports) or set "type": "module" in package.json and adapt requires/imports.
-Cannot read properties of undefined (reading 'goToApplication'): ensure PageObjectManager is initialized in Before hook and assigned to this.HomePage.
-X is not a constructor: inspect page module exports; PageObjectManager expects a constructor.
-Ensure page files export constructors (module.exports = ClassName).
-Screenshots: failure screenshots saved as failure-<timestamp>.png in project root and attached to report.
+4.Screenshots: failure screenshots saved as failure-<timestamp>.png in project root and attached to report.
-Commands to inspect modules:

-Notes & Recommendations
+5.Notes & Recommendations
 Keep all selectors inside page objects; steps should call page object methods.
 Use this (Cucumber World) to share page and page objects across steps.
 Run with headless: false in hooks while debugging to see browser actions.